sourcegraph/handbook/content/engineering/cloud/goals.md

 1. ✅ The Sourcegraph team members can add private code from Github.com and GitLab.com to Sourcegraph Cloud.
 1. 🔄 Any user can add public code from GitHub.com and GitLab.com.
 ETA February 2021
 1. Sourcegraph Cloud is Generally Available (GA) for users to add private code from GitHub.com and GitLab.com.
 ETA April 2021
-1. Sourcegraph Cloud is a viable alternative to Sourcegraph Server for a 20-100 person organization.
+1. Sourcegraph Cloud is a viable alternative to Sourcegraph Server for SMBs.
 1. Sourcegraph Cloud is a paid product that is Generally Available (GA).

 ### Backend infrastructure